Private Service · Saint-Tropez

 One of the world's most famous airfields

-The Courchevel Altiport sits at 2,008 m above Courchevel 1850, with a short runway of roughly 525 m built on an 18.5% slope — pilots land uphill and take off downhill.
-It is regularly listed among the most challenging airfields anywhere and requires a specific mountain qualification, which is exactly why arriving there is an experience in itself, by light aircraft or by helicopter.
+The Courchevel Altiport sits at 2,008 m above Courchevel 1850, with a short 525 m runway built on an 18.5% slope — landing uphill and taking off downhill.
+It regularly ranks among the most challenging airfields in the world and requires a specific mountain qualification, making the arrival an experience in itself.

 Geneva → Courchevel in about 35 minutes

-Mountain helicopter flights are highly weather-sensitive: low cloud, wind and snow on the peaks can hold or cancel a flight at short notice, and the Altiport's slope and altitude make it stricter than most.
-This is precisely why Prestigo pairs every Alpine helicopter plan with a fixed-price snow-ready 4×4 on standby — the transfer happens either way.
+Helicopter flights in the mountains are highly weather-dependent: low cloud, wind and snow can hold or cancel flights at short notice.
+That is why Prestigo pairs every Alpine helicopter plan with a snow-ready fixed-price 4×4 on standby.

 One chain, one point of contact

 You book the whole journey with Prestigo.
-We coordinate the helicopter leg with a vetted partner operator and run the chauffeur at each end: a car meets you at the departure heliport, your bags travel with you, and a second chauffeur is waiting airside at arrival.
-Chauffeur, helicopter, chauffeur — one confirmation, one WhatsApp thread, no juggling separate suppliers across two ends of a flight.
+We coordinate the flight with a vetted partner operator and provide the chauffeur at each end: one car meets you at departure, and a second chauffeur waits at arrival.
+Chauffeur, helicopter, chauffeur — one confirmation, one WhatsApp thread.

-Because Prestigo already operates a large fixed-price ground fleet across the Riviera and the Alps, a grounded helicopter simply becomes a road transfer on the same booking, at a fixed fare confirmed in advance.
-You are never left choosing between an expensive last-minute taxi and a cancelled arrival — the alternative is already assigned.
+Because Prestigo also operates a large fixed-price ground fleet across the Riviera and the Alps, a grounded helicopter simply switches to a road transfer on the same booking, at a pre-agreed fixed price.

-For large groups, heavy luggage, small children or simple cost certainty, a private road transfer is often the smarter choice — vans seat up to 20, the price is fixed in writing, and it runs in any weather.
-Many clients fly one way for the experience and drive the other; we set up both legs together.
+For larger parties, heavy luggage, young children, or price certainty, a private road transfer is often smartest — vans seat up to 20 passengers, prices are fixed in writing, and cars run in any weather.

 What does a helicopter transfer cost?